matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 - Applications are the most common target of cyberattack.
 - Applications in general, including many web applications, do not properly protect sensitive user data.

-**2. Which TWO of the following vulnerabilities are scanned for when you use Cloud Security Scanner?**
+**2. Which TWO of the following vulnerabilities scanned for when you use Cloud Security Scanner?**

 - Mixed content.
 - Outdated or insecure libraries.